reactive-python/reactpy-django/README.md

 from idom import component, html from django_idom import IdomWebsocket

+# Components are CamelCase by ReactJS convention
 @component
-def Hello(websocket: IdomWebsocket, greeting_recipient: str):  # Names are CamelCase by ReactJS convention
+def Hello(websocket: IdomWebsocket, greeting_recipient: str):
     return html.header(f"Hello {greeting_recipient}!")
 ```

 ## [`example_app/templates/your-template.html`](https://docs.djangoproject.com/en/dev/topics/templates/)

 In your templates, you may add IDOM components into your HTML by using the `idom_component`
 template tag.
 This tag requires the dotted path to the component function.

-Additonally, you can
-pass in keyworded arguments into your component function.
+Additonally, you can pass in keyworded arguments into your component function.

 In context this will look a bit like the following...